seedhartha/reone/README.md

 ## Configuration

-reone can be configured from either a command line or a configuration file.
+reone can be configured from either the launcher, the configuration file, or the command line.

 Configuration file, named "reone.cfg", must be located in the current directory.
-See a complete list of options [here](https://github.com/seedhartha/reone/wiki/Program-options).
+See a complete list of program options [here](https://github.com/seedhartha/reone/wiki/Program-options).

 ## Similar Projects